 Paul Denmead is the Director of Terminal Operations UK, World Fuel Services.
 Following an earlier career in the Merchant Navy, Paul has had 30 years’ experience in the Independent Marine terminal sector of the bulk oil storage industry.

-Peter Davidson was appointed Chief Executive in April 2016.
+Peter Davidson was appointed Executive Director in April 2016.
 Peter joined TSA following 10 years as the director of Safety, Commercial & Projects at the UK Petroleum Industry Association.

 “Barrie started his career in Mechanical Design and Engineering Project Management for Nuclear Energy research and manufactures of one off Cryogenic systems,Water Screening plant and Tanks/Silo’s.